GetTheFlightOut/GTFO-FE/README.md

 ## What it does

 This project part of a Service-Oriented Architecture (SOA) application.
-The Weather-API serves as an intermediary, or microservice, from the Open Weather API and the GTFO-BE repo.
+The GTFO-BE serves as pass through of API data from our microservice repos (Weather API and Flight API) to the GTFO-FE repo.

 ## How to Install GTFO-BE
 ## Dependencies